How to Create Training Videos: A Complete Guide & 5 Examples (2025)

 6 Tips for Making More Effective Training Videos

-Would you like to make your training videos even more effective?
+Would you like to make your next training video even more effective?
 Here are the top 6 tips we’ve compiled for you to get what you need.

 Tip 1.
 Connect with your learners

-The presenter’s overall image should be neat and not too distracting.
-Here are some things it’s best to avoid when presenting on camera:
+The presenter’s overall image also shouldn’t be distracting.
+Here are some things to avoid when presenting on camera:

 Tip 2.
 Keep your videos short

-People have very short attention spans, and you need to keep this in mind when creating training videos.
-Vidyard 2022 research reports that videos under 1 minute were watched by 62% of viewers compared to 20-minute videos that were finished only by 26% of viewers.
+Most people have very short attention spans, and you need to keep this in mind when creating training videos.
+Vidyard research reports that short videos (under 1 minute) were completed by 62% of viewers, compared to 20-minute videos that were finished only by 26% of those watching.

-For example, La Sonanta used this tip when developing a training program to help people learn how to play a Flamenco guitar.
+La Sonanta used this tip when developing a training program on how to play flamenco guitar.
 Instead of recording long, exhausting videos, they made a series of lessons with close-ups to show how to keep your fingers on the guitar.

 Tip 3.
 Use the Rule of Thirds